Dark Spots Removal Laser Treatment: How It Works & What to Expect

 Medium-Term Results (Weeks 3-6)

 Skin tone becomes noticeably more even.
-Dark spots fade significantly or disappear completely.
+Dark spots fade significantly or fade significantly in many cases.

 Long-Term Outcome (Months 2-6)

 Final results develop as your body continues removing pigment particles.
-Skin looks clearer and more youthful.
+Some people report clearer-looking skin over time.

 Maintenance